 There are quite a few Crepe and Waffles in Medellin.
 This is one of those local chains that everyone loves – and with good reason.
-Let’s start with their employment policy.
-They choose to employ women who have experienced difficult times which is fantastic.
+Let’s start with its employment policy.
+Crepe and Waffles choose to employ women who have experienced difficult times which is fantastic.

-They are of course best known for their crepes and waffles and my gosh they are good!
-There is a very long menu with every type of flavour from savoury to sweet.
-This also means that the same menu works well for breakfast, lunch and dinner!
+This also means that the same menu works well at Crepe and Waffle for breakfast, lunch, and dinner.
 They also stock some absolutely amazing ice cream.
-I bought a tub of the salted caramel/arequipe and it disappeared fast!
+I bought a tub of the salted caramel/arequipe and it disappeared fast.

 Other Good Medellin Restaurants:

 I found Verdeo to be a slightly odd restaurant.
 It is vegetarian-friendly and quite innovative.
 The food at Verdeo Medellin was okay but not amazing.

 However, I am not a vegetarian so if you are one then I recommend giving Verdeo a try.